 - what information should be included in your application

 - whether a pre-application meeting visit is recommended

 - how the proposal can avoid or minimise native vegetation removal

 - whether an offset is required and what might be suitable

 - whether your application will be referred to the Department of Sustainability and Environment (DSE).

-Please note that the guide is not designed to provide advice on meeting fire protection requirements.
+Please note that the guide is not designed to provide advice on meeting the protection requirements.
 If you need help with this issue, please speak to the Country Fire Authority.
-However, once it has been decided what native vegetation removal is required, you may use the guide to help you with your application.
+However, once it has been decided what native vegetation removal is required you may use the guide to help you with your application.

-When submitting an application to remove native vegetation you must complete all sections of the form at the back of the guide.
+When submitting an application to remove native vegetation you must complete all sections of the form at the back of this guide.
 Please note that all the information is required to assess your application.
 Depending on what you are proposing, Latrobe City Council or DSE in some cases may require additional information.
-Please print your answers so that they can be easily read.
-If you run out of space on the form, please attach additional pages.
+Please print your answers so that they can be easily read if you run out of space on the form, please attach additional page.

 Council-managed reserves and roadsides should not be used for firewood collection.
 Dead trees and fallen wood in bushland areas provide important habitat for plants and animals and should be left in place.